 Used as an anesthetic for humans and animals, primarily by veterinarians to immobilize cats or monkeys.
 Synthesis is complicated, not homemade products on the street.

 Street Names: versed

 Used for premedication prior to tracheal or nasal intubation to relieve apprehension and impair memory.
 Acts as a central nervous system depressant.

 ROHYPNOL odorless, tasteless pill, dissolves in liquid

 Street Names: Rophies, Ruffes, Ropies, Roofies, Ropes, LaRochas, R2’s, Roaches

-Relationship violence can be defined as repeated behaviors such as threats, verbal abuse and physical assaults, involving adults who are in an intimate dating relationship.
-Relationship violence typically refers to two adults who are not married, not living together, and have no children in common.
+Intimate partner violence (IPV), often known as relationship violence, can be defined as repeated behaviors such as threats, verbal abuse and physical assaults, involving adults who are in an intimate relationship.
+IPV typically refers to two adults who are not married, not living together, and have no children in common.
 This definition applies to all couples of any combination of genders and sexes.